 That’s insane.
 You get that just by unlocking the HSBC World Elite Mastercard‘s welcome bonus… so $1,000 doesn’t look so bad in comparison.
 It gives you an effective return of ≈ 41.8% (just a bit better than 1% or 2% haha).

 Québec residents: The welcome bonus offer for you is slightly different (we have a separate card page but it’s the same secure application link).
 There is no minimum spend requirement at all, and you actually get up to 60,000 HSBC points… but the first-year annual fee is not rebated, for a slightly-lower total Flytrippers Valuation of the welcome bonus of ≈ $431 (still great).

 The great thing about the HSBC Rewards points that you earn with the HSBC World Elite Mastercard is that they’re hybrid, so you can use them as:

-- Variable-value rewards (transfer to airline programs)
+- Rewards that are more valuable (transfer to airline programs)

 - For specific flights